linhaowei1/NLPDL-2025Fall/hw1/assignment1.md

 ### 3.3.5  Causal Multi-Head Self-Attention

-We will implement multi-head self-attention as described in section 3.2.2 of [Vaswani et al., 2017].
+We will implement multi-head self-attention.
 Recall that, mathematically, the operation of applying multi-head attention is defined as follows:

 $$
 \text{MultiHead}(Q, K, V) = \text{Concat}(\text{head}_1, \ldots, \text{head}_h)